Boy Scouts of America

 • Cub Scout pack unit coordinated camping is limited to no more than two consecutive nights.

-• Cub Scout youth may tent with a parent or guardian as outlined in Scouting’s Barriers to Abuse.
+• Cub Scout youth may tent with a parent or guardian and siblings as outlined in Scouting’s Barriers to Abuse.

-• Lions and Tigers must have their adult partner present to take part.
+• As with all Scouting activities, Lion Cub Scouts and Tiger Cub Scouts must have their adult partner present to take part in overnight camping.

-• For all other ranks: only in exceptional circumstances, a Cub Scout whose parent or legal guardian cannot attend a unit overnight camping trip may participate under the supervision of another registered adult member of the BSA, a parent of a Cub Scout who is also attending.
+• For all other ranks: only in exceptional circumstances, a Cub Scout whose parent or legal guardian cannot attend a unit overnight camping trip may participate under the supervision of another registered adult member in Scouting who is a parent of a Cub Scout who is also attending.
 The unit leader and a parent or legal guardian must agree to the arrangement, and all Youth Protection policies apply.
-At no time may another adult accept responsibility for more than one additional “non family member” youth.
+At no time may another adult accept responsibility for more than one additionalnonfamily member” youth.

-• Webelos/Arrow of Light Den Camping may participate and camp at a Scouts BSA troop unit campout.
-All Cub Scout camping requirements still apply, including the den must have a BALOO trained adult leader in attendance and all Youth Protection policies apply.
+• Arrow of Light Scouts can participate and camp at a unit coordinated campout with a Scouts BSA troop they are eligible to join.
+They must attend as an Arrow of Light den/patrol under the supervision of two deep leadership from their Arrow of Light den/patrol or pack.
+All Cub Scout camping requirements still apply, including the Arrow of Light den/patrol must have a BALOO trained adult leader in attendance and all of Scouting’s Youth Protection policies apply.

 Hazard Trees